grongierisc/kong-ee-training/README.md

 ## 2.1.
 What is IAM ?

-IAM stand for InterSystems API Manager, it's based on **Kong Entreprise Edition**.
+IAM stand for InterSystems API Manager, it's based on **Kong Enterprise Edition**.

-This mean you have acces on top of Kong OpenSource edition to :
+This mean you have access on top of Kong Open Source edition to :
-* Manager Protal
+* Manager Portal
 * Developer Portal
 * Advance plugin
   * Oauth2